julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

         - [ ] ABCB pessimistic buffer 10 min
 ```

+In this example we can see that sometimes the pessimistic buffer is even larger than the realistic buffer.
+This subtask should be investigated for potential specifications improvements.

 ## ~Premature Optimization is the root of all evil (Donald Knuth)~

 Delaying optimization until later stages will lead to significant performance issues that are costly to rectify.